 So, list everything you know about your customers.

 - Their income level,

 Follow the same process as with the previous exercise – take a couple of minutes and list as many characteristics you can think of.

 Psychographics attributes relate to a person’s:

 - Interests, and

 - Lifestyles, among others.

-And so, in this exercise you need to discover what drives, motivates and inspires your customers.
+And so, in this step you need to discover what drives, motivates and inspires your customers.

 List such information about your customers as:

 - What kinds of hobbies do they enjoy?